KokanP/lana-project-planning/README.md

 # Lana Project - Cost Estimation Calculator & Documentation

-This repository hosts files related to the planning and cost estimation for the Lana Project.
+This repository hosts files related to the planning and cost estimation for the Lana Project, including automated analysis reports.

 ## Hosted Version